Ir1d/lowLevelVision/README.md

-# A low-level vision paperReading List for 2019
+# A low-level vision paperReading List for 2019 & 2020

-This list is maintained by: Dejia Xu [[STRUCT]](http://39.96.165.147) PKU (PI: Prof. Jiaying Liu)
+The following papers are related to low-level vision, including deblur, dehaze, denoise, derain, inpainting, super resolution, lowlight enhancement, demoireing, reflection removal and image restoration.

-The following papers are related to low-level vision, including deblur, dehaze, denoise, derain, inpainting, super resolution, lowlight enhancement and image restoration.
+Pull Requests are welcomed.
+Feel free to add related papers you like to this list.
+A lot of interesting papers are missed by me in the arxiv sections.

 ## TODO